Avoiding Employee Claims of Unlawful RetaliationBy: Robert M. Shea

 A cool-headed review of the situation before any action is taken often saves an employer (and the managers and supervisors involved) from the significant legal risks and financial exposure posed by retaliation claims.

-To discuss your company's approach to employment claims of retaliation, please contact Robert M. Shea.
+To discuss your company's approach to employment claims of retaliation, please contact our Employment Law Group.

 Check out Bob Shea's Retaliation Claims video above!